-COR PORA TE DISCLOSURE STATEMENT i

-TABI LE OF CONTENTSii

-TABI LE OF AUTHORITIES iv

-IDEN TITY AND INTEREST OF AMICUS CURIAE 1

-AUT HORIT TY TO FILE AMICUS BRIEF 1

-AUT HORS HIP AND FUNDING OF AMICUS BRIEF 1

-INTR ODU CTION AND SUMMARY 1

-ARG UMEN VT

-I. POLICY VIOLATES THE FIRST AMENDMENT OMPELLING SPEECH

-II.
-PELLED SPEECH AND VIEWPOINT DISCRIMINATION ARE QUELY PERNICIOUS FREE SPEECH VIOLATIONS

-A. The Policy is a paradigmatic example of compelled speech that is anathema to the First Amendment7

-В. The Policy transgresses liberties of religion and conscience

-C. The Policy exemplifies the blatant viewpoint discrimination characteristic of tyrannical government

-D. Viewpoint-based compelled speech stifles debate and attacks the dignity of those who disagree with the prevailing state orthodoxy 12

-E. The prohibition of viewpoint discrimination, now firmly established by Supreme Court precedent, is a necessary component of the Free Speech Clause
+TAB LE OF CONTENTSi TAB LE OF AUTHORITIES iii IDEN TITY AND INTEREST OF AMICUS CURIAE 1 INTR ODU CTION AND SUMMARY 1 ARG UMEN VT I. THE POLICIES VIOLATE THE FIRST AMENDMENT BY COMPELLING SPEECH II.
+PELLED SPEECH AND VIEWPOINT DISCRIMINATION ARE QUELY PERNICIOUS FREE SPEECH VIOLATIONS A. The Policies present a paradigmatic example of compelled speech that is anathema to the First Amendment7 B. The Policies transgress liberties of religion and conscience C. The Policies exemplify the blatant viewpoint discrimination characteristic of tyrannical government D. Viewpoint-based compelled speech stifles debate and attacks the dignity of those who disagree with the prevailing state orthodoxy 12 E. The prohibition of viewpoint discrimination is now firmly entrenched in Supreme Court precedent as a necessary component of the Free Speech Clause III.
+RE IS NO LEGITIMATE PEDAGOGICAL PURPOSE FOR THE DOL DISTRICT'S POLICIES A. Tr A. Transgender ideology is a matter of intense public concern